 - If you looking to sell your principal residence, you may qualify to exclude all or part of the capital gain from the sale on your federal income tax.
 If you meet the requirements, you can exclude up to $250,000 ($500,000 for married couples filing jointly).
-Generally, you can exclude the gain only if you used the home as your principal residence for at least two out of the five years preceding the sale.
+Generally, you could exclude the gain only if you used the home as your principal residence for at least two out of the five years preceding the sale.
 In addition, you can generally use this exemption only once every two years.
-However, even if you don’t meet these tests, you may still be able to qualify for a reduced exclusion if you meet the relevant conditions.
+However, even if you do not meet these tests, you may still be able to qualify for a reduced exclusion if you meet the relevant conditions.
 Taxpayers must have lived at the residence to qualify.
-For example, just because you marry your spouse and they move in doesn’t mean they automatically are fully entitled to their $250,000 capital gain exclusion.
+For example, just because you marry your spouse, and they move in does not mean they automatically are fully entitled to their $250,000 capital gain exclusion.
 More rules apply if you use the residence in a trade or business or as a rental prior to the sale.
-Speak to a tax professional before selling your home that has greatly increased in value since your purchase.
+Speak to a tax professional before selling your home that has increased in value since your purchase.

 - Consider structuring the sale of investment property as an installment sale to defer gains to later years.

 - If you are looking to sell real estate other than your primary home, consider the tax benefits of utilizing a 1031 Exchange to defer, and possibly eliminate, both the capital gains taxes and the recapture of any depreciation taken.

 - Maximize the tax benefits you derive from your second home by modifying your personal use of the property in accordance with applicable tax guidelines.

 Retirement Planning and Contributions: